York Racecourse: Post-war history

-On 22 September 1984, the racecourse hosted its first music concert headlined by Echo & the Bunnymen.
-In recent years, concerts have been arranged after race meetings in June and July and since 2015 it has hosted the Yorfest.
+On 22 September 1984, the racecourse hosted its first music concert, headlined by Echo & the Bunnymen.
+In recent years, concerts have been arranged after race meetings in May, June and July and from 2015 to 2017, it hosted the Yorfest.

-The second day of the 2014 Tour de France started from the racecourse.
+Anne, Princess Royal would ride a winner at the racecourse in 1988, being successful in the Queen Mother's Cup (a race for female amateur jockeys) on a horse named Insular.